|

 Alfred

-and Emily made two sons and settled down on the Isle of Wight.
+and Emily had two sons and settled down on the Isle of Wight.

 Tennyson's Lady of Shalott